St Edeyrn's Church

-St Edeyrn's Church is a listed Anglican church within the boundary of Old St Mellon's, Cardiff, though giving its name to the nearby area of Llanedeyrn.
+St Edeyrn's Church is a listed Anglican church within the boundary of Old St Mellons, Cardiff, though giving its name to the nearby area of Llanedeyrn.

 Foundation

 St Edeyrn's is one of a number of ancient Christian sites which were established soon after the founding of Llandaff Cathedral, as the Celtic church was anxious to spread itself through the region as swiftly as possible in order to secure its position.
 Saint Edeyrn and his associate Saint Isan were amongst the missionaries sent by Saint Teilo to perform this work.
 Isan founded the church in what is now Llanishen with Edeyrn.
 Edeyrn later founded a religious community on the banks of the Rhymney River (then Renis River).
 He is reputedly buried in the churchyard.

 Later history

 After the Norman Conquest, the church was rebuilt and became a chapel of ease to St Mary's.
 In the 12th century, it was recognised as the property of Tewkesbury Abbey, but was transferred to the Bishop of Llandaff in 1236, at which time it became a separate parish church.
 The clergy were appointed by the Chapter of Llandaff Cathedral.
 From 1671 to 1949 the parish was united with that of St Mellons.

 The large Perpendicular windows were added in c.
 1500, and the tower soon after.
 Five of the bells which the tower currently houses date from 1766.
-An extensive restoration occurred in 1888 when the east chancel wall was completely rebuilt.
+An extensive restoration occurred in 1888, when the east chancel wall was completely rebuilt.